mcandre/unmake/README.md

 # PARSE ERRORS

-`unmake` can identify subtle makefile quirks.
+`unmake` can identify low level makefile quirks, such as invalid syntax.

 See [SYNTAX.md](SYNTAX.md) for more information.

-# LINTER WARNINGS
+# WARNINGS

-Coming soon.
+`unmake` can identify higher level portability recommendations for makefiles.

+See [WARNINGS.md](WARNINGS.md) for more information.

 # CRATE